 You can use public transport for a couple of these trips or better yet rent a car and explore at your own pace.
 Are you travelling on a budget?
-There are plenty of excellent tour operators and some excellent backpacker/small group tours available at affordable prices.
+There are plenty of excellent tour operators and some wonderful backpacker/small group tours available at affordable prices.

 There are some great tours around – my advice, choose the smaller eco-certified operators for a better experience.
-Better still hire a car and do it yourself, these are all pretty straightforward drives.
+Better still, hire a car and do it yourself; these are all pretty straightforward drives.
 Some can even be reached using public transport.
-Where this is possible I have included details.
+Where this is possible, I have included details.

 - Sovereign Hill Ballarat – the best day tour for history lovers